 - Change the Schema.
 If you use the table, copy it to a different schema.
 If you do not use the table, delete it.
 Before taking either action, back up the schema and consult your database administrator.
-For details, see "Changing the Database User Schema" on page 215. - Use the Exception File.
-Not recommended: Instruct the upgrade to ignore this problem.
-For more information about the Exception file, see "Define an Exception File" on page 78.
+For details, see "Changing the Database User Schema" on page 199. - Use the Exception File.
+For more information about the Exception file, see "Define an Exception File" on page 76.